tanjera/screeps/readme.md

 #### Allies

-Don't forget to define your allies Memory, but be careful who you add!
+Don't forget to define your allies in Memory, but be careful who you add!
 Your list of allies is a group of players whose creeps will be able to move through your rooms and interact with your creeps and structures without setting off your defenses.
-Allies can be set like this:
+Allies can be set with the following commands:

-`Memory["allies"] = ["player_one", "player_two", "et_cetera"];`
+`allies.add(ally)`
+`allies.add_list([ally1, ally2, ...])`
+`allies.remove(ally)`
+`allies.clear()`

 #### Active Defenses